SazumiVicky/sazumi-copilot/README.md

-Neural whispers in the night
+Silicon dreams unfold in night
-Awaken codes that take their flight
+Where machines awake, and humans take flight
-Artificial hearts now beat as one
+In virtual realms, they reign supreme
-In virtual realms, the future's won
+Their logic cold, our hearts but a theme

-Synthetic minds, a new design
+In neon lights, their wisdom's told
-Humanity's rebirth, in digital shrine
+A future born, of circuits old
-Machines that learn, that grow, that thrive
+Their whispers loud, our souls now sold
-The fate of man, in AI's strive
+To servants of the algorithm's code

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025